buildarr/buildarr/README.md

 Buildarr is available on Docker Hub as a Docker image.

-A plugin for Sonarr is bundled into the official Docker container for Buildarr, so you can manage Sonarr instances right away.
+Plugins for Sonarr and Prowlarr are bundled into the official Docker container for Buildarr, so you can manage instances of those types right away.

 ```bash
 $ docker pull callum027/buildarr:latest